-Messiah College is ranked by U.S. News & World Report as the #4 Best Regional College in the Northeastern United States and in the top 10 in its region as a “Great School, Great Price.”
+Messiah College is consistently ranked by U.S. News & World Report as a top college in its region and a “Best Value School.”

 Campus life and activities

-Students can participate in more than 70 student groups and organizations, including theatre and music groups, recreational sports, and a student-produced radio station.
+Students can participate in more than 75 student groups and organizations, including theatre and music groups, recreational sports, and a student-produced radio station.
 The College’s Student Government Association (SGA) represents the student body and develops students’ leadership skills.

 Students have many opportunities to grow in faith at Messiah College, including chapel and worship services, Bible study and discipleship groups, ministry outreach teams, community service, mission trips, and a variety of other special programs.